-The Institute for Democracy in Eastern Europe (IDEE) viewed the 25th anniversary of the events of 1989 not as an opportunity just to trumpet again freedom's triumph over tyranny but rather to analyze what occurred in the 1989-91 period, to assess the different outcomes across the post-communist region, and to develop ideas and strategies for taking on the unfinished business of that era.
+The Institute for Democracy in Eastern Europe (IDEE) viewed the 25th anniversary of the events of 1989 not as an opportunity to trumpet again freedom's triumph over tyranny but rather to analyze what occurred in the 1989-91 period, assess the different outcomes across the post-communist region, and develop ideas for taking on the unfinished business of that era.

 The 22 veteran activists IDEE gathered for its seminar came from 14 countries in Central and Eastern Europe, the Balkans, the Baltics, the Caucasus, and Central Asia and were selected from among democratic leaders IDEE has worked with over the course of 30 years, including from its Centers for Pluralism Network.
-They included:
+1They included: